homma/docs/lem/issues-02s.md

 ;; and it usess `%use-launch-program`
 ````

-This happens since it calls `%use-launch-program` inside `uiop:run-program`.
+This happens since it calls `%use-launch-program` inside of `uiop:run-program`.

 - https://github.com/fare/asdf/blob/master/uiop/run-program.lisp

-When the commands are passed as string, `%use-system` is used instead of `%use-launch-program`.
+When the command is passed as a string, `%use-system` is used instead of `%use-launch-program`.
-It seems this makes it slow to execute the `uiop:run-program`.
+It seems that this is introducing the latency on exection of the `uiop:run-program`.

 Another case which calls `%use-system` is  adding `:force-shell` keyword to the `uiop:run-program` call.
-It introduces a latency even if the commands are passed as a list.
+This causes a latency even if the command is passed as a list.

 ````lisp
 (uiop:run-program '("date") :output :string :force-shell t)